Jolibox-Developer/Jolibox-JS-SDK/packages/ads/README.md

 Most functions are strictly follow Ad Placement API design.
 You can read Google's official documentations [here](https://developers.google.com/ad-placement)

+**The current version is still in pre-release, so the API may change in the future.**

 ## Installation

 - npm